vplauzon/azure-training/arm-intro/README.md

 The CLI is a cross platform tool that can be installed on Windows, Linux & MacOS.
 Here we are using it within [Bash on Windows leveraging Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

+It can also be accessed through the Bash Cloud Shell or https://shell.azure.com/.

 1. Let's first login to the CLI with our Azure AD credentials
     * Let's type `az login`
     * The command line should invite us to go to https://microsoft.com/devicelogin